Oryx and Crake: Reception

+Censorship in the United States

+Oryx and Crake is one of the most-banned books by school officials in the United States.
+In 2023, it was banned from school libraries by the school boards of Willard, Missouri and Hanover County, Virginia.
+That same year, the Beaufort County, South Carolina school district banned the book but then reversed the decision and returned it to high school library shelves.
+Officials in Forsyth County, Georgia did not ban Oryx and Crake but did decide to require parental permission before a student could access it.
+In April 2024, it was banned in three large Texas school districts.

+In August 2024, it was one of 13 books banned statewide by Utah's state board of education, allegedly for its "objective sensitive material."

 Sequels

 The Year of the Flood was released on 7 September 2009 in the United Kingdom, and 22 September 2009 in Canada and the United States.
 Though chronicling a different set of characters, the follow-up expands upon and clarifies the relationships of Crake with Oryx and Jimmy with his high school girlfriend Ren.
 Glenn makes a brief appearance.
 It also identifies the three characters introduced at the end of the original, and finishes the cliffhanger ending.

 The third book in the series, MaddAddam, was published in August 2013.

+Adaptation

+In 2023, the Hessisches Staatstheater Wiesbaden premiered an opera based on the novel, composed by Søren Nils Eichberg, conducted by Albert Horne and directed by Daniela Kerck.